Noah670/DailyZeldaQuests/README.md

-Add reminders for your next objective and goals.
+Add reminders for your next objective and goals to reach successs.

+Cross out and remove completed Quests.

 Local Storage Support

-Cross out and remove completed Quests.
+Displays the current date